Skip to main content

 Which Woodlands secondary school is the best?

 There is no single "best" school — the best fit depends on your child's interests, learning style, and CCA preferences.
-Schools like Christ Church and Evergreen are known for strong community values, while Woodgrove emphasises design and the performing arts.
+Schools like Christ Church and Evergreen are known for strong community values, while Woodgrove emphasises STEM-Sustainability with strong performing arts CCAs.
 Visit schools during open houses and talk to current parents for honest perspectives.

 Can my child change G levels (G1/G2/G3) after starting Secondary 1?